benardt/ML/README.md

-# Segmentation _Machine Learning_ algorithm
+# Segmentation _Machine Learning_ algorithm with small dataset

 ## 1. Introduction

-_Machine learning_ algorithm to locate o-ring component in engineering drawing.
+_Machine learning_ algorithm to locate o-ring component in engineering drawing using small dataset.
+O-ring component are modelised to increase dataset.
+Aim of this study is to evaluate the success of 3 different models and to assess the score fro each.

 Segmentation algorithm with CNN (Convolutional neural network).